marin-sapunar/cis_nto/README.md

     * OpenBLAS
     * MKL (with the [MKL Fortran 95 Interface][F95])

-Commands to downolad and install the module:
+Commands to download and compile the code:

 ```
 git clone https://github.com/marin-sapunar/cis_nto.git